Treaty of Trianon: Political consequences

 Officially the treaty was intended to be a confirmation of the right of self-determination for nations and of the concept of nation-states replacing the old multinational Austro-Hungarian empire.
 Although the treaty addressed some nationality issues, it also sparked some new ones.

 The minority ethnic groups of the pre-war kingdom were the major beneficiaries.
 The Allies had explicitly committed themselves to the causes of the minority peoples of Austria-Hungary late in World War I. For all intents and purposes, the death knell of the Austro-Hungarian empire sounded on 14 October 1918, when United States Secretary of State Robert Lansing informed Austro-Hungarian Foreign Minister István Burián that autonomy for the nationalities was no longer enough.
 Accordingly, the Allies assumed without question that the minority ethnic groups of the pre-war kingdom wanted to leave Hungary.
 The Romanians joined their ethnic brethren in Romania, while the Slovaks, Serbs and Croats helped establish states of their own (Czechoslovakia and Yugoslavia).
 However, these new or enlarged countries also absorbed large slices of territory with a majority of ethnic Hungarians or Hungarian speaking population.
 As a result, as many as a third of Hungarian language-speakers found themselves outside the borders of the post-Trianon Hungary.

 While the territories that were now outside Hungary's borders had non-Hungarian majorities overall, there also existed some sizeable areas with a majority of Hungarians, largely near the newly defined borders.
-Over the last century, concerns have occasionally been raised about the treatment of these ethnic Hungarian communities in the neighbouring states.
+Over the last century, concerns have been raised frequently about the treatment of these ethnic Hungarian communities in the neighbouring states.
 Areas with significant Hungarian populations included the Székely Land in eastern Transylvania, the area along the newly defined Romanian-Hungarian border (cities of Arad, Oradea), the area north of the newly defined Czechoslovak–Hungarian border (Komárno, Csallóköz), southern parts of Subcarpathia and northern parts of Vojvodina.

 The Allies rejected the idea of plebiscites in the disputed areas with the exception of the city of Sopron, which voted in favour of Hungary.
 The Allies were indifferent as to the exact line of the newly defined border between Austria and Hungary.
 Furthermore, ethnically diverse Transylvania, with an overall Romanian majority (53.8% – 1910 census data or 57.1% – 1919 census data or 57.3% – 1920 census data), was treated as a single entity at the peace negotiations and was assigned in its entirety to Romania.
 The option of partition along ethnic lines as an alternative was rejected.